Scouting For Youth With Disabilities

 us those members whose parents are involved, or at least regularly consulted, progress the farthest.
 Some

-units have also followed the example set by Individualized Education Plans, and have established
+units have also followed the example set by Individualized Education Plans, and have established "individual

-for Youth with Disabilities, No. 34059 available at the Scout Shop.
+with Disabilities, No. 34059 available at the Scout Shop.

 Cub Scout Program Advancement: